Available with:

 What You'll Study

-In your Foundation Year you will be introduced to studying Animal Behaviour at undergraduate level through the Physical and Natural Sciences Foundation Year route.
+In your Foundation Year, you will be introduced to studying Animal Behaviour at undergraduate level through the Physical and Natural Sciences Foundation Year route.

 The Foundation Year is designed to give you a strong knowledge and skills base aligned with your chosen four-year degree.
-Following a solid grounding in scientific principles or behavioural sciences in your first block of teaching, you will study bespoke modules aligned with your discipline.
-This could involve studying the human body in health and disease and how to encourage healthy and sustainable behaviours, or the biology of terrestrial and marine animals and the impacts of their interactions with humans, or you might focus on the physical sciences and how they can help change the world for the better.
+Following a solid grounding in scientific principles in your first term of teaching, you will study bespoke modules aligned with your discipline.
+For the Animal Behaviour course, this will involve considering the biology of terrestrial and marine animals and the impacts of their interactions with humans.
 Whatever you aspire to, we can offer you a supportive and incremental introduction to your science degree.

 MODULES